Countdown to Indians’ Opening Day – 54

 As for the uniform number, it took 69 years before the number 54 would grace a jersey in the long and storied history of the franchise.

-The first was a 22-year-old named Gary Boyd, likely long forgotten in Indians lore.
+The first player in Tribe history to don the 54 was a 22-year-old named Gary Boyd, likely long forgotten in Indians lore.
 On August 1, 1969, Boyd took the mound and made his Major League debut.